 - In creams and ointments.

-How quickly do antihistamines work?
+How long do antihistamines take to work?

 An antihistamine tablet typically starts to work within 30 minutes after being taken.
 The peak of effectiveness is typically within 1-2 hours after being taken.